DavidMorano/rightcore/dialeruux/README.txt

 DIALER_UUX

+This is a dynamically loaded module that implements a loadable "dialer" for the SYSTEM(network) object.
+It is both configured to be used and optionally somewhat configured itself through entries in (so-called) "system" files.
+The "system" files describe ways for client programs (using the SYSTEM object) to dial out to servers without having to know the details (or even the connection) method used to reach any given server.
+This idea was inspired by the old UNIX UUCP facility (where details of how to reach remote systems was essentially hidden from clients).

 This is a code module that dials out to a program (it makes a connection with a program).
 This is a client-side thing.
 This is generally built as a dynamically loadable shared object but it can also be built as a non-shareable relocatable object, which will also be dynamically loaded.

 Dialer entry synopsis: